-Per Utah State Code 53F-2-503, the Early Literacy Program consists of program money and was created to supplement other school resources for early literacy.
-An LEA that serves students in kindergarten through grade three shall submit a plan to the USBE for literacy proficiency improvement that incorporates the following components: core instruction in phonological awareness, phonics, fluency, vocabulary, comprehension, oral language, and writing.
-This literacy plan section must also include intervention strategies that are aligned to student needs, professional development for classroom teachers, literacy coaches, and interventionists in kindergarten through grade 3, and assessments that support adjustments to core and intervention instruction.
+Per Utah State Code 53F-2-503 (opens new window), the Early Literacy Program consists of program money and was created to supplement other school resources for early literacy.
+An LEA that serves students in kindergarten through grade three shall submit a plan to the USBE for literacy proficiency improvement that incorporates the following components: evidence-informed core instruction in phonological awareness, phonics, fluency, vocabulary, comprehension, oral language, and writing.
+This literacy plan section must also include evidence-based intervention strategies that are aligned to student needs and assessments that support adjustments to core and intervention instruction.